Medically reviewed by Drugs.com. Last updated on Jun 27, 2020.

 Dermatologic: Skin rash (2%)

 Gastrointestinal: Abdominal pain

-<1% (Limited to important or life-threatening): Anxiety, aphthous stomatitis, back pain, confusion, dizziness, drowsiness, erythema multiforme, facial flushing, flatulence, flushing, gastrointestinal distress, headache, heartburn, hyperesthesia, increased intracranial pressure, insomnia, leg cramps, nausea, visual field defect, weakness, xeroderma, xerostomia
+<1%, postmarketing, and/or case reports: Anxiety, aphthous stomatitis, back pain, confusion, dizziness, drowsiness, erythema multiforme, facial flushing, flatulence, flushing, gastrointestinal distress, headache, heartburn, hyperesthesia, increased intracranial pressure, insomnia, leg cramps, nausea, visual field defect, weakness, xeroderma, xerostomia

 Concerns related to adverse effects:

 • Bradycardia: May slow heart rate primarily due to vagal reflex.
 Use caution when administered concurrently with negative chronotropes (eg, digoxin, beta blockers).
 Discontinue use if signs or symptoms of bradycardia occur.